-- (a) An employee's teaching preferences should be honored to the extent possible., recognizing programmatic need, budget availability, student demand, and maximization of classroom utilization. - (b) Teaching schedules should be established, if practicable, so that the time between the beginning of the first assignment and the end of the last assignment for any one day does not exceed nine (9) hours unless the employee and the supervisor agree to a schedule with longer hours. - (c) The usual length of time between the end of the last assignment on one day and the beginning of the first assignment on the next day shall be at least twelve (12) hours, unless the employee and the supervisor agree to a schedule with a shorter time off between days. - 9.7 Equipment.
-When equipment is required for classes, it is desirable that there be sufficient equipment to accommodate the students assigned thereto.
-The University and the UFF are committed to seek funding to provide for the replacement of obsolete equipment, recognizing the necessity for maintaining an adequate inventory of technologically current equipment.
+(a) An employee's teaching preferences should be honored to the extent possible, recognizing programmatic need, budget availability, student demand, and maximization of classroom utilization.

+(b) Teaching schedules should be established, if practicable, so that the time between the beginning of the first assignment and the end of the last assignment for any one day does not exceed nine hours unless the employee and the supervisor agree to a schedule with longer hours.

+(c) The usual length of time between the end of the last assignment on one day and the beginning of the first assignment on the next day shall be at least twelve hours, unless the employee and the supervisor agree to a schedule with a shorter time off between days.

-9.8 Workweek.
-Scheduled hours for all employees shall not normally exceed forty (40) hours per week.
-Time shall be allowed within the normal working day for research, teaching, or other activities required of the employee, when a part of the assigned duties.
-Supervisors are encouraged to make appropriate reductions or adjustments in the timing and number of hours scheduled hours in recognition of evening, night, and weekend assignments assignments, and for periods when an employee is on call.
+9.7 Workweek.
+Scheduled hours for all employees shall not normally exceed forty hours per week.
+Time shall be allowed within the normal working day for research, creative activities, teaching, or other activities required of the employee, when a part of the assigned duties.
+Supervisors are encouraged to make appropriate adjustments in the timing and number of scheduled hours in recognition of evening, night, and weekend assignments, and for periods when an employee is on call.
 Evenings, nights, and weekends when an employee is on call shall be considered in making other duty assignments.
-See the Leaves Article 17 regarding schedule adjustment for holiday assignments.
+See the Article 17, Leaves, regarding schedule adjustment for holiday assignment.